tonkeeper/addr.ton/README.md

 Address format is a _TON DNS_ address string that looks like this:

 ```
-f1ex9...6rg8e.wallet.ton
+wA1let...6rg8e.addr.ton
 ```

 There are two important differences from regular DNS records:

 1. There is no individual DNS record for the entire entry.
-There is a _resolver_ entry for `wallet.ton` that resolves the entire address and returns required attributes directly without redirection to another record.
+There is a _resolver_ entry for `addr.ton` that resolves the entire address and returns required attributes directly without redirection to another record.
-2. The address resolver `wallet.ton` is designed to be immutable, which means the code for resolving the address can be cached indefinitely or even be made built-in, like you would expect from any address parser.
+2. The address resolver `addr.ton` is designed to be immutable, which means the code for resolving the address can be cached indefinitely or even be made built-in, like you would expect from any address parser.

 The address resolver takes care of parsing the address, verifying the checksum and constructing the necessary attributes: raw address for the contract, public key, bounceable flag, stateinit data etc.